shullgroup/rheoQCM/README.md

 If you are a MATLAB user, our previously developed MATLAB version software can be found here: <https://github.com/Shull-Research-Group/QCM_Data_Acquisition_Program>.
 It was developed Josh Yeh.
 This Python project is based on this previous MATLAB version developed by Josh.

 A MATLAB version of our data analysis software, written by Kazi Sadman can be found here: <https://github.com/sadmankazi/QCM-D-Analysis-GUI>.

+## Citation information

+Please check how to cite the repository from here: <https://zenodo.org/record/2486039#.XlVoBjJKjcs>

 ## Acknowledgments